alexrisch/broadcaster-app/README.md

 ### Documentation

-For more detailed information on broadcasting with XMTP, including code examples, best practices, and troubleshooting tips, please refer to our [official documentation](https://xmtp.org/docs/tutorials/broadcast).
+For more detailed information on broadcasting with XMTP, including code examples, best practices, and troubleshooting tips, please refer to the [official documentation](https://xmtp.org/docs/tutorials/broadcast).